 Every day is an event at Fort Ticonderoga and every year is a new experience!
 This year, Fort Ticonderoga debuts a new chapter in its story.
 Discover innovative storytelling on a grand scale with guided tours, witness thrilling weapons demonstrations, explore endless outdoor activities, and see the British-occupied fort in the years just before the American Revolution.
 Be sure to: Explore the beautiful gardens Take a hike on the historic Carillon Battlefield hiking trail Ascend to Mount Defiance for a…

 Join Margaret Staudter Fort Ticonderoga Registrar & Site Archaeologist in this new video series looking at the Fort Ticonderoga archaeological collection.
-In this first episode, join on YouTube as she explores a series of pipe stems found on the grounds during the 20th-century restoration at Fort Ticonderoga.
+In this second episode, join on YouTube starting at 1 pm as she explores the different types of ammunition recovered during the early 20th-century reconstruction!